 Get ready to take the red pill again.
-Lana Wachowski, who co-wrote and co-directed the groundbreaking action film The Matrix and its two, less-well-received sequels, is currently prepping a fourth entry in the franchise — and yes, both Keanu Reeves and Carrie-Anne Moss are expected to return to play their iconic roles.
+Lana Wachowski, who co-wrote and co-directed the groundbreaking action film The Matrix and its two less-well-received sequels, is currently prepping a fourth entry in the franchise — and yes, both Keanu Reeves and Carrie-Anne Moss are both expected to return to play their iconic roles.

 Details about The Matrix 4 remain scarce, but the film does have an official release date of May 21, 2021, and a few high-profile cast members have been revealed.
 Here’s everything we know about The Matrix 4 so far.

 It was only a matter of time before some unofficial photos from the set of The Matrix 4 found their way online, and that’s exactly what happened after Keanu Reeves was spotted on the streets of San Francisco shooting a scene for the film.

 The San Francisco Examiner posted some photos taken by photojournalist Amanda Peterson, who was able to get some shots of Reeves while he was filming, as well as some photos of Reeves with franchise co-star Carrie-Anne Moss, who’s reprising the role of Trinity for the film.
 If there’s anything to glean from the photos, it’s that Reeves’ character, Neo, has apparently abandoned the all-black, cyberpunk look that ran through the original films in favor of a more laid-back wardrobe this time around.

 Just a few months after officially confirming the fourth installment of the franchise, Warner Bros.
 Pictures gave The Matrix 4 (as it’s unofficially being called) a release date of May 21, 2021.